 I also volunteer with Cambridge City Green, which is a group that organizes our community clean-up and public tree planting events.

-I have 2 beautiful dogs who I like to spend time with as well.
+I have a beautiful dog who I like to spend time with as well.

 I graduated from the Institute of Traditional Chinese Medicine in Toronto in 1998.
 I then completed my Doctorate of Traditional Chinese Medicine at Pacific Rim College in Victoria, BC.
 In order to obtain doctorate level knowledge, I learned to read medical Chinese and spent many years translating Chinese medical journal articles into English, which I have since shared with others.